-In the early years of modernism, artificial light was positively connotated and regarded as a symbol of modern life.
-In the course of the twentieth century, however, dark stains increasingly appeared on the pure white vest of light: Today, despite all technical developments and undeniable advantages, light is also associated with luminous pollution and energy wastage.
-The exhibition Power!
-Light! at the Kunstmuseum Wolfsburg presents artistic positions—based on selected light art works from its own collection—which consciously focus on political, ecological, or social statements and critically comment on the (thoughtless) use of light—and thus also in a figurative sense on the use of resources in general.
+In the early years of modernism, artificial light was regarded as a symbol of modern life.
+Although life without artificial light is no longer conceivable today, it is also associated with light pollution and energy waste, despite technical advances and undeniable advantages.
+The exhibition and publication project Power!
+Light! at the Kunstmuseum Wolfsburg presents for the first time exclusively artistic positions that consciously focus on political, ecological, or social statements and critically comment on the use of light—and thus also in a figurative sense on the use of resources.

 The exhibition will be accompanied by a comprehensive bilingual publication (German/English), published by Verlag der Buchhandlung Walther König and designed by Jan Kiesswetter, Berlin, with art historical, sociological, biological, theological, and philosophical contributions by Andreas Beitin, Holger Broeker, Jo Joelson, Annette Krop-Benesch, Christoph Markschies, Julia Otto, and Michael Schwarz.